 A common complaint we hear from car buyers is “I think the manager at a dealership near me forged my signature and initials on a finance contract.”
 If this happened to you, you may be able to recover significant compensation.

-You can schedule a free consultation by contacting Whitney, LLP online with our Quick Contact Form, or you can call us on (410) 583-8000.
+You can schedule a legal consultation by contacting Whitney, LLP online with our Quick Contact Form, or you can call us on (410) 583-8000.